Chapman University | A Top Private University in California

 Join our vibrant intellectual community of undergraduate makers & doers.

-3.75 admitted freshman average GPA
+3.76 admitted first year average GPA

-1877 admitted freshman average SAT
+1877 admitted first year average SAT

 At Chapman, you'll discover there's an energy that runs through everything and everyone.